matthew-dong-dev/personal-website/about.md

 	- _Quiet_ by Susan Cain
 	- _Can't Hurt Me_ by David Goggins
 	- _Humans of New York: Stories_ by Brandon Stanton
+	- _Hyperbole and a Half_ by Allie Brosh

 - Favorite Movies
 	- _Fight Club_